UIUC-ChenLab/PandoGen/README.md

 # Running PandoGen training

-1. Downloadign a pretrained checkpoint
+1. Downloading a pretrained checkpoint

 A pre-trained checkpoint on UniRef50 sequences is available at https://huggingface.co/oddjobs/pandogen-uda